 Parents/Legal Guardians will be notified by the department secretary about the screening test results and placement decisions no later than 30 calendar days after the beginning of the school year or within 15 calendar days if the student enrolls in the school district during the school year.
 Scores are reported to the family by mail in English as well as in a language they understand (Appendix F).
-Student scores below 4.7 are marked RCV in SIS and are part of the EL Department until they score a 4.7 or higher on the WIDA ACCESS test.
+Student scores below 4.7 are marked RCV in the student information system and are part of the EL Department until they score a 4.7 or higher on the WIDA ACCESS test.
 Scores above 4.7 are marked NLP and are not part of the EL Department.
-All screener reports are retained in the student's permanent file as well as within SIS.
+All screener reports are retained in the student's permanent file as well as within the student information system .